PADL/FlutterSwift/README.md

 Some examples follow.

-Note that building a Swift package currently requires Swift 5.9 as some limited use is made of C++ interoperability.
-If this proves to be a blocking issue, it shouldn't be too difficult to fix.

-To build the embedded Linux eaxmples, you'll need a version of the Sony embedder at least at revision 5c86492.
-I'm yet to implement a proper embedder wrapper, this will require some CMake wizardy to integrate with the Swift Package Manager.
-In the interim see `Examples/counter/swift/README.md` for some testing notes.
+This repository will build the Sony embedded Linux Wayland engine as a submodule, but it doesn't at this time build the Flutter engine itself (this is assumed to be in `/opt/elinux/lib`) or a runner.
+In lieu of a runner, In the interim see `Examples/counter/swift/README.md` for some testing notes.

 Initialization
 --------------

+macOS:

 ```swift
 import FlutterMacOS.FlutterBinaryMessenger